Policies and Procedures

 How come the item I ordered looks different from the same one I got a few years ago?

-We strive to support purveyors with artisan, limited, or small-batch production.
 The nature of luxury linens revolves around character, handcrafting, small-batch dyeing, and careful finishing.
-Variations in dye lots, fibers, weave, and finishes are natural and not considered defects.
-It is also possible that the purveyor may have altered their design, or discontinued a particular color.
-Because of these characteristics, your bedding may not be identical to what you had purchased prior.
+Since we support purveyors with artisan, limited, and small-batch production variations in dye lots, fibers, weave, and finishes are natural and not uncommon.
+It is also possible that the purveyor may have altered the design or discontinued a particular color.
+These characteristics make your bedding what it is, and therefore your bedding may not be identical to what you had purchased prior.

 Is my linen supposed to look like this?

-Linen’s natural beauty lies in its flaws—there are variations in texture, weave, and dye lots that are not only normal, but also desirable.
+Linen’s natural beauty lies in its flaws—variations in texture, weave, and dye lots are not only normal, but also desirable.
 Linen is notorious for getting softer and more pliable with time.
-It will naturally wrinkle—leave as is for a relaxed look, steam or iron for a more refined look.
+It will naturally wrinkle.
+Leave as is for a relaxed look, steam or iron for a more refined look.
 It is also normal for linen to produce a lot of lint in the dryer for the first handful of washes.

 How do I care for the items I purchased?

 We do our best to relay all purveyor recommendations for care, as well as our own tips and tricks on the product detail pages.
-If you have additional questions or concerns, feel free to contact us for further expertise.
+Check out our CARE PAGE, and if you have additional questions or concerns, feel free to contact us for our expertise.